 We like the Mehaz 660 Professional Nail Clippers for trimming both fingernails and toenails.
 After consulting reviews and professionals to narrow down the field of competition, we tested five pairs of clippers and found that these are the best combination of affordability and quality that will clip your nails without leaving annoying, jagged edges.

 How we chose the best clippers

-We spoke to podiatrists and beauty experts to hear both what model clippers they like and, more importantly, how to use them properly.
-We then supplemented their info with more than ten hours of published research on clippers.
+We spoke to podiatrists and beauty experts to hear what model clippers they like and, more importantly, how to use them properly.
+We then supplemented their info with more than 12 hours of published research on clippers.
 We also conducted personal testing of the top picks to gauge ergonomics and cutting performance.

 Buying and using clippers correctly

 At the drug store, you’ll see two types of nail trimmers—regular thumb-sized clippers with a fold-up handle, and plier-like snippers with long handles.
 Avoid the snippers.
-Jim McDannald, licensed podiatrist, distance running coach, and Wirecutter writer says, “People need to be careful with these ‘medical grade’ clippers.
+Dr. Jim McDannald, licensed podiatrist, distance running coach, and Wirecutter writer says, “People need to be careful with these ‘medical grade’ clippers.
 One little slip up and they could do quite a bit more damage if some extra skin were to get caught up in the clipping.”
 We say leave those clippers to the professionals and stick with the standard lever style.

 Even if you have the best clippers, take care to use them correctly.

 Don’t clip your cuticles.
 “Clipping cuticles, as a rule, is bad for the health of the nail unit,” Dr. Adigun says.
 “Cuticles provide necessary protection from infection and insulation from water loss.”